CharlieDinh/pFedMe/README.md

 # Personalized Federated Learning with Moreau Envelopes
 This repository implements all experiments in the paper the Personalized Federated Learning with Moreau Envelopes.

-This repository not only implements pFedMe but also FedAvg, Per-FedAvg, and APFL algorithms
+This repository not only implements pFedMe but also FedAvg, Per-FedAvg, and APFL algorithms.

 # Software requirement
 numpy